whennemuth/bu-wp-assets-olap-client/shibboleth/README.md

 ### Steps:

 1. **Create stack:**
-   Make sure the main cloudformation stack has been created so that the bucket and endpoint are available. *(See: [README.md](../../Readme.md))*
+   Make sure the main cloud-formation stack has been created so that the bucket and endpoint are available. *(See: [README.md](../../Readme.md))*
    For now, DO NOT opt to create a public ec2 instance as part of stack creation.
 That ec2 would be reachable over the generated elastic ip address, but we would need it to be reachable over the address that the shibboleth IDP has been configured to redirect successful authentication requests to.
    Apache will be operating from a container we run locally and contact through that special hostname already known to the IDP *(see next step)*.